-The story of the montana dodge boys and their Fast Four Special began in earnest on August 14th, 2007.
-On that faithful day, near the end of Bonneville Speedweek, Peter "Pedro" Hendrickson, of Bozeman, Montana, was stricken with a serious case of salt fever.
+The story of the montana dodge boys and their Fast Four Special began in earnest on August 14th, 2007. near the end of Bonneville Speedweek, Peter "Pedro" Hendrickson, of Bozeman, Montana, was stricken with a serious case of salt fever.

 The following day, Pete was introduced to Bonneville record holders Shug and Irene of So What Speed Shop, who had just qualified for the V4F/BSTR (Vintage Four Flathead Blown Street Roadster) record in a Ford Model A roadster. from the outside, the class appeared to be an affordable, simple and accessible way to race on the salt.
-It was the beginning, ito build a vintage four cylinder roadster and to set a land speed record on the historic Bonneville Salt Flats.
+It was the beginning of the dream to build a vintage four cylinder roadster and to set a land speed record on the historic Bonneville Salt Flats.

-Later that evening, over a few more tacos, Earl's crew chief, Chris King, mentioned that he thought he had an old five main bearing Dodge four cylinder on a long-retired piece of farm equipment on his ranch. legend had it that is was used by a ranch hand nicknamed low gear Charlie, who never shifted out of first gear.
+Later that evening, over a few more tacos, Earl's crew chief, Chris King, mentioned that he thought he had an old five main bearing Dodge four cylinder on a long-retired piece of farm equipment on his ranch. legend had it that is was used by a ranch hand nicknamed low gear Charlie, who never shifted out of first gear - it sounded pretty rugged.

-On September 19th, 2007 a bunch of Montana gearheads converged on the King ranch to inspect the mysterious old Dodge engine.
+On September 19th, 2007 a bunch of Montana gearheads converged on the King ranch to inspect this mysterious old Dodge four banger.

 Around the dinner table that night, over several bottles of red wine, nine montana gearheads ranging in age from 17 to 82 gathered to discuss the feasibility of building a car to compete at the world famous Bonneville Salt Flats in only ten months time.
 It was decided that they would take the project to the next stage, study the rulebook, and search for a 1928-'38 Mopar roadster body.

-None of these guys had ever built a race car, driven a car on the salt, knew the rules of the V4F class, nor hotrodded an 80-year old flathead four cylinder.
+None of these guys had ever built a race car, driven a car on the salt, knew the rules, or hotrodded an 80-year old flathead four cylinder.
 All of them operated out of their one or two-car garages, with no fancy shop among them.

-to complicate matters, it turned out that very few '28 Dodge roadsters were ever built, and the Fast Four engine they intended to use was only produced for eight months between the fall of '27 and the spring of '28.
+to complicate matters, it turned out that very few '28 Dodge roadsters (the class required a roadster) were built, and the Fast Four engine they intended to use was only produced between the fall of 1927 and the spring of 1928.

 To make a long story short, the Montana Dodge Boys Fast Four Special did indeed make it to the salt for Speedweek 2008.

-...with TEN Bonneville and one el mirage Landspeed Records since, the rest is now history...
+...with TEN Bonneville and Two el mirage Landspeed Records since, the rest is history...